-According to Creswell (2010) qualitative research approach, understanding the local socio-cultural context is essential.
-The targeted schools, classified as disadvantaged, face structural challenges such as limited reading materials,
+According to Creswell's (2010) qualitative research approach, understanding the local socio-cultural context is essential.
+The targeted schools, classified as disadvantaged, face structural challenges such as limited reading materials, insufficient technological access, and a lack of teacher training in literacy-based learning.
+This aligns with findings from the Directorate General of Higher Education (2020), which emphasized the critical role of institutional readiness and human resources in the success of MBKM programs.

-Vygotsky (1978) constructivist theory highlights the importance of the Zone of Proximal Development (ZPD), where interactive methods like "guess the word" can foster better learning.
+Vygotsky's constructivist theory highlights the importance of the Zone of Proximal Development (ZPD), where interactive methods like "guess the word" can foster better learning.
 However, if such methods are inconsistently applied or not tailored to student needs, meaningful internalization is unlikely.
-This issue is exacerbated by limited pedagogical training for student-teachers, as noted by Borrego et al. (2019).
+This issue is

-Knowledge transfer theory (Lombardi, 2019a, 2019b) is also relevant.
+Knowledge transfer theory (Lombardi, 2019) is also relevant.
 While the program aims to facilitate knowledge exchange between student-teachers and school students, misalignment between university programs and school needs hinders effectiveness.
 Bungin (2005) emphasized the importance of strong stakeholder communication to ensure education policy success.